 The “reasonable person” standard is used in nearly all negligence cases.
 This includes, but is not limited to:

-• Car Accidents: Drivers act negligently when they fail to stop at red lights, speed, or fail to pay attention.
+• Car Accidents: Drivers act negligently when they fail to stop at red lights, speed, or fail to pay attention and speaking with a car accident lawyer may be necessary if their actions cause a crash.

 • Premises Liability: Property owners must maintain safe conditions.
 A reasonable person would repair a broken step or ensure there are no wet floors.